Elizabeth Cohen

 Post Grad: First came publishing; I worked for newspapers and magazines (The New York Times, The NY Post, Gannett).
 Then came academia and 18 years teaching college kids.
 I wrote nine books in all; I cared for my parents until they died, and I raised a girl.

 Now: I work with sheltered homeless women and special needs children.
 I take writers on awesome retreats and I coach memoirists one-on-one.
+I freelance.
+I stand up for things and fight for other things.

 Best of all, I am back home in New Mexico.